-- Those with additional support needs have been identified and a working group has been formed to consider this further.
-As a result of this group changes will be made to improve our service to help those with additional needs. - Appointment letters have been improved to give greater clarity where clinics are what current covid measures are in place at the hospital. - Additional support and guidance is available to members of staff.
-The pandemic has impacted us all differently and we recognise that supporting our staff to help them in their lives leads to them providing a better service to our patients.
+- Those with learning disabilities have been identified as a patient group we can assist further.
+A working group has been formed to consider this and improve our service offer. - Appointment letters are being enhanced to provide greater access to all our patients and provide a standardised approach across the hospital. - Additional support and guidance is available to members of staff.
+The pandemic and backlogs has increased demands on us and we recognise that supporting our staff to help them in their lives leads to them providing a better service to our patients.